grpc/grpc.io/content/en/docs/languages/rust/basics.md

 - `route_guide.u.pb.rs`, which contains all the protocol buffer code to populate, serialize, and retrieve request and response message types.
-- `route_guide_grpc.pb.rs`, which contains an interface type (or *stub*) for clients to call with the methods defined in the `RouteGuide` service.
+- `route_guide_grpc.pb.rs`, which contains a wrapper type (or *stub*) for clients to call with the methods defined in the `RouteGuide` service.
 - `generated.rs`, a helper for the protobuf message generated code.

 ### Including the generated code in your application

-To include this generated code in our application, add the following somewhere in your crate (often in the top-level mod.rs or lib.rs):
+To include this generated code in our application, add the following to your crate (often in the top-level mod.rs or lib.rs):

 ```rust
 mod generated {